hobyHardiot/national-park-isalo/README.md

-# Website for the Disalo National Park
+# Website for the Isalo National Park

 ## Description
 This interactive and attractive website for the Disalo National Park showcases the park's natural beauty and offers an online booking system for accommodation.
 It includes galleries, event updates, and a support bot to assist users with their inquiries.